 Measuring Vibration with IMU Batch Sampler¶

-The IMU BatchSampler can be used to record high-frequency data from the IMU sensors to the dataflash log on the flight controller.
+The IMU BatchSampler can be used to record high-frequency data from the IMU sensors to the dataflash log on the autopilot.
 This data can be analysed post-flight to diagnose vibration issues using graphs created from Fast Fourier Transforms (FFT) of the data.

 FFT transforms data from the time domain into the frequency domain.
 Put another way, accelerometer data recorded over time (i.e. a flight) can be converted into a graph showing the frequencies of the vibration.
 A frequent feature of these graphs is a spike at the propeller’s “blade passage frequency” (the frequency at which the blade crosses over the arms) which causes an acceleration in the aircraft body.
 FFT has the following limitations: